ahoegger/lnk/README.md

 ### Checkout from GIT ###
  - `git clone https://github.com/ahoegger/lnk.git`
  - move into the lnk directory `cd ./lnk`
- - `git checkout [branchName]` where branchname is milestone01 or master
+ - `git checkout [branchName]` where the current stable branch is milestone02.

 ### Install and run .lnk ###